pratik-dhende/Roller-Coaster/README.md

 # Roller Coaster
 - A roller coaster simulation using OpenGL
 - The roller coaster is created with Catmull Rom spline and the track is made to extend out along the path of spline
-- The camera is also made to follow along the spline
+- The camera is also made to follow along the spline with physically based movement

+**Note**: The code is not disclosed as it was implemented as a part of CSCI 420 Computer Graphics course at the University of Southern California.

+## Technological Stack
+`C++ • OpenGL • GLSL`

 ## Features
 - Spline